Nondiscrimination by the Numbers: Polling Data & Statistics

 - An even higher percentage – 55 percent – said businesses shouldn’t have the right to not hire a gay or transgender person solely because of an employer’s personal beliefs.

-- Nearly 60 percent of small business owners reject laws that would allow individuals or businesses to legally refuse service to LGBT people based on religious beliefs, according to a July 2015 poll.
+- Nearly 60 percent of small business owners reject laws that would allow individuals or businesses to legally refuse service to LGBTQ people based on religious beliefs, according to a July 2015 poll.

-- An April 2015 study from the Center for American Progress and Hart Research showed that Millennial voters overwhelmingly support comprehensive LGBT don-discrimination protections and oppose discrimination.
+- An April 2015 study from the Center for American Progress and Hart Research showed that Millennial voters overwhelmingly support comprehensive LGBTQ nondiscrimination protections and oppose discrimination.

 Resource Updated March 2016